mayubo2333/LLM-IE/README.md

 * Reranker: A large LM.
 We convert each difficult sample with their candidate answers to a multi-choice question.
 Given several demonstrations, we ask the reranker to analyze and answer this question.

+## Update
+* 2024.04.12: Support open-source LLM-rerankerss now.
+Test on vicuna-7b-v1.5 and Mistral-7B-Instruct-v0.2
+* 2024.02.29: Code Release.
+Sorry for the delay.

 ## Prerequisite
 **Environment**
 * python 3.8.13
 * Pytorch 1.10.1
 * openai 0.27.0
-* Transformers 4.24.0
+* Transformers 4.36.0
 * backoff
+* sentencepiece

 **OpenAI API key**

-We use GPT-4 as the reranker.
-Please set up your openAI API key by:
+It you use GPT-4 as the reranker, please set up your openAI API key by:
 ```
 export OPENAI_API_KEY=[your api key]
 ```